homiedopie/beberlei.de/_sources/2008/08/10/import-and-pythonpath-problems-with-pydev-and-linux.txt

 ===================================================

-Today is began to configure my `PyDev <http://pydev.sf.net>`_ Eclipse enviroment since I want to learn Python and need it for a programming aspect of my forthcoming diploma thesis.
+Today is began to configure my `PyDev <http://pydev.sf.net>`_ Eclipse environment since I want to learn Python and need it for a programming aspect of my forthcoming diploma thesis.
 I ran into several difficulties getting the plugins run dialog to work.
 It seems that configuring the python interpreter under linux and adding all the correct include paths